 [5] Plath, Sylvia.
 Collected Poems.
 Edited by Ted Hughes.
 (Faber & Faber, 1981).
 129.

-[6] I tend to agree the neorealist view of history being cyclical.
+[6] I tend to the neorealist view of history being cyclical.
 The roulette wheel can only bring up the same numbers

 again and again: a continual movement, as Anaxagoras observed ‘Nothing is born nor perishes, but things already